 - In addition to a standard pass to Soar, you’ll also gain access to a pre-conference dinner meetup where each group of moms can enjoy a couple of hours to eat and connect.
 We’ll have a host to guide the experience and make you feel comfortable.

-- Register by May 15, 2017 to attend Soar and the pre-conference meetup at the lowest rate of $129.
+- Register by September 15, 2017 to attend Soar and the pre-conference meetup for $169.
 The price of tickets goes up as the event gets closer.
 The sooner you register, the more you save.